Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | ------------ |
 | 105          |

 Here we joined the subscription table to itself to work out the average days between trial and pro annual subscription.
-On average it takes 105 for a customer to conver to an annual subscription.
+On average it takes 105 for a customer to convert to an annual subscription.

 ### 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
 ```sql